jenniferunguyen/HaskellBlog/README.md

 Downloading Haskell on my computer proved to be simple.
 Following the steps on the [Haskell site](https://www.haskell.org/platform/) was adequate.
 For the terminal, I used WSL and followed the [official site](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Downloading BNFC on my computer required an addition step of changing my namespace to be on the Google namespace, because I wasn't able to ping anything.
+After hours of research, I have compiled what has worked for me.
 I had to do the following steps:
 1. Open WSL as the administrator.
 2. Type `sudo bash` and enter your password.
 3. Type `rm /etc/resolv.conf` to clear the current /etc/resolv.conf file.